quasar1357/seghub/README.md

 Note that the use of scikit-video requires a working installation of [ffmpeg](https://ffmpeg.org/).
 If this is not available, you can replace it by any other means to load videos as numpy arrays, or limit the analyses to images.

 ## Installation
-You can install seg hub via pip using
+You can install seghub via pip using

     pip install git+https://github.com/quasar1357/seghub.git